Managing dysphagia at home

 Our ready meals come frozen and ready to pop in the microwave or oven – much quicker, easier and most importantly safer than blending.
 They are also nutritionally balanced, so you or your loved one are getting the nutrients needed to recover from an illness or to stay well.

-Our range of Purée, Pre-Mashed and Fork Mashable Meals are designed to bring the dignity and enjoyment back to dining.
+Our range of Purée, Minced and Soft & Bite-Sized meals are designed to bring the dignity and enjoyment back to dining.
 We have worked hard to ensure the food looks appetising and tastes great, whilst also having the right texture and consistency to give you peace of mind.